Psychology

 Mental health disorders in the United States seem to be more prominent now than ever.
 According to the National Institute of Mental Health (NIMH), nearly 20 percent of adults in the U.S. live with some sort of mental illness.
 Depression is a prime example.

-Suicide is also on the rise, accounting for nearly 46,000 deaths in 2020.
+Suicide is also on the rise, accounting for over 49,000 deaths in 2022.
 Mental health issues, which have not been prioritized as prominently as many professionals in the field feel they should be, can also lead to physical illness.
 Yet, Americans don’t receive regular mental health checkups.

 “There is still a stigma surrounding mental illness since it is something that is difficult to measure, and this keeps people from seeking and receiving help when they need it most,” explains Dr. Margaret Moodian, assistant professor of humanities and social sciences at UMass Global.